-In terms of security, using fully licenced and regulated sportsbooks really is a step up from the unregulated offshore sites that some US bettors have been using in recent years.
+In terms of security, using fully licensed and regulated sportsbooks really is a step up from the unregulated offshore sites that some US bettors have been using in recent years.

-In the opinion of our experts, users can expect the highest standards of security with PointsBet New Jersey.
+In the opinion of our experts, users can expect the highest standards of security with PointsBet.

 Whether you are a beginner or a super experienced bettor, you may run into a situation where you need customer support.

-Our experts were really happy with the customer support offered by PointsBet NJ.
+Our experts were really happy with the customer support offered by PointsBet.

-There is a FAQ section which addressed the most common enquiries.
+There is a FAQ section that addressed the most common inquiries.
 Even better, there is a Live Chat option.
 The questions we asked on the chat during our review were answered easily and quickly, so we recommend this option.

 One minor criticism is that the Live Chat or FAQs section are not super prominent, and you need to scroll to find them.